smartchicago/civic-user-testing/README.md

 ## Usage

-The wiki will be the primary source of documentation.
-We will also be using the issues/milestone feature on GitHub to highlight challenges, enchancements, and questions.
+As developers sign up for civic user testing, a folder will be created for keeping raw data about the testing.
+Blog posts about the app itself will also be contained in this folder in a .md format.

 ## Contributing

 If you are a Chicago civic developer, you can submit your app for user testing by signing up here: http://cutgroup.smartchicagoapps.org/developers.html.

 There are many lessons to be learned in an effort like this and so feedback, suggestions, and questions are more than welcome.
 You may submit questions or feedback by submitting an issue or contacting us directly.

+Civic developers outside of Chicago who would like to include the results of their own user testing in this repository are encouraged to submit a pull request.
+The more the merrier.

 ## Contact Us